norsez/BDMultiDownloader/README.md

 ##Features
 - Receive downloaded data using blocks
+- Download progress for each download
+- Cancel download
 - Automatic caching
 - A convenient method for downloading multiple images
 - Only tested in iOS, but should also work in Mac OS.